Introduction:

 They were congratulating themselves.

-What an honor to so act like Jesus that sinners treat you like Jesus.
+What an honor, what an honor to so act like Jesus that sinners treat you like Jesus.

 That's an honor.

-And that is why we're congratulating those who are persecuted.
+And that is why we're congratulating those who were persecuted.

 How do I respond to being persecuted?